lpembleton/lpembleton/README.md

 ### Hi there :wave:
-#### I'm Luke a Senior Research Scientist from Melbourne, Australia :australia:
+#### I'm Luke a Genomic Breeding Scientist & Strategic Science Manager from Melbourne, Australia :australia:
 I enjoy everything :dna: genomics, :seedling::cow2: genomic selection, and :computer: R. Give us a shoutout :speech_balloon: if you need any assistance or want to collaborate on something.

 <!--